What's the problem?

 12/4 is 3.
 That's simple division.

-Okay, so here's a question.
-I have a piece of ribbon whose length is 12.
-Can you find a method such that I get a piece of ribbon whose length is 3?
+Here is a physical version of division.
+I have a piece of ribbon of length 12.
+Can you turn it into a piece of ribbon of length 3?

 I give you the big ribbon.
-Do something to this.
-And give me back the small ribbon.
+You do something to it and give me back the small ribbon.

 1. Break the ribbon evenly into 4 pieces.